sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-04/chapter-03/README.md

 ```

 Before deploying the contract instance, we should [integrate Wallet](https://learn.scrypt.io/en/courses/614c387bc0974f55df5af1e5/lessons/2/chapters/4).
-After that, just call `web3.deploy()` to deploy the contract with some initial funding:
+After that, we call `web3.deploy()` to deploy the contract with some initial funding:

 ```js
 const rawTx = await web3.deploy(contract, 2000000);